norrisng/FcomServer/README.md

 If you want to have both run in the background, you'll have to set them up as a service on your operating system.

 As is the case with any Flask API, please use a production server to serve the FCOM API.
 My implementation uses `gunicorn`, but you can use anything, really.
+If not using the former, you'll have to remove `gevent`/`greenlet`/`gunicorn` from the `requirements.txt` file before installing dependencies via `pip`.

 To get out of the virtual environment: